19CSAbhishek001Singh/Git-Revision/README.txt

 9. `git log` -> list down all the commits of the Repository.

-10. `git restore <file>` -> to discard changes in working directory now git is tracking so techincally commited chnagesare in staging are and new things in working area.
+10. `git restore <file>` -> to discard changes in working directory now git is tracking so techincally commited chnagesare in staging are and new things in working area.If we did some bad code we can we can use this, instead of deleting every change line by line or say go to last version.

-If we did some bad code we can we can use this, instead of deleting every change line by line or say go to last version.
+11. `git restore --staged <file>` -> to unstage,it remove file from chnages from staging to working area. this work only chnages are in staging area.